Food for Thought

 Should you think you have food poisoning, seek medical help immediately.
 The doctor will require a stool sample (faecal sample) to confirm that you have food poisoning.

 Food Safety and Hygiene Investigations

-The Coorong District Council has 104 registered food businesses located in the Council area, ranging from Hotels, Roadhouse premises, take away food shops, Resturants through to home based catering activities.
+The Coorong District Council has more than 100 registered food businesses located in the Council area, ranging from Hotels, Roadhouse premises, take away food shops, Resturants through to home based catering activities.
 The Environmental Health Officer co-ordinates and conducts routine inspections of all food premises, including food vans and stalls.
 The frequency of the inspections is based on a risk assessment rating.

 Food Premises inspections include the assessment of the following areas: